xionxiao/App4Unit/README.md

 ### Asserts

-This test framework reuses [org.junit.Assert] as it's assertion mechanism.
+This test framework reuses [org.junit.Assert] as it's assertion mechanism.
 To use assertion in TestCase:

 ### Assertions